Krist Novoselic: Political and social activism

-A lifelong independent, Krist Novoselic was interested in politics at a very young age; this included the Northern Ireland conflict between Irish Nationalists and Unionists in Northern Ireland.
+Novoselic was interested in politics at a young age, including the Northern Ireland conflict between Irish Nationalists and Unionists.

 In 1992, the Washington State Legislature attempted to pass a bill called the Erotic Music Law.
-The law would allow courts to declare certain albums "erotic" due to their content, and would make it illegal to sell those albums to anyone under the age of 18.
-A lobbying group called the Washington Music Industry Coalition formed as a response to the bill.
-Novoselic and Nirvana actively campaigned against the bill and performed a benefit concert for the lobbying group in September 1992.
-Krist appeared on KOMO-TV's Town Meeting as part of the campaign against this bill.
+The law would have allowed courts to declare certain albums "erotic" due to their content and would have made it illegal to sell those albums to anyone under the age of 18.
+Novoselic and Nirvana actively campaigned against the bill and performed a benefit concert for an organization that opposed it.
+Novoselic appeared on KOMO-TV's Town Meeting as part of the campaign against this bill.

 In 1995, the Erotic Music Law was reintroduced to the Washington State Legislature as the Matters Harmful to Minors bill.
 Noting that the music industry had serious clout in Seattle given the success of the grunge scene, Novoselic proposed creating a political action committee, which was named JAMPAC (Joint Artists and Musicians Political Action Committee).
 Over the next several years, JAMPAC fought a number of different issues, including the Teen Dance Ordinance, a 1985 law that strictly limited the ability of minors to attend shows.
 With JAMPAC, Novoselic began to turn his focus more and more towards politics.

-Novoselic remains active in politics, advocating for electoral reform (especially instant-runoff voting and proportional representation).
+Novoselic has advocated for electoral reform (especially instant-runoff voting and proportional representation).
 He considered a 2004 run for Lieutenant Governor of Washington as a Democrat, challenging an incumbent of the same party, but ultimately decided against it.
 He also joined the board of FairVote (then the Center for Voting and Democracy) and was appointed chair in January 2008.
+In 2020, Novoselic became board chair of Zócalo Public Square.

 Novoselic's first book, Of Grunge and Government: Let's Fix This Broken Democracy, was published in October 2004.
-It covers Novoselic's musical past, including Nirvana's rise to a worldwide phenomenon in the early 1990s.
-It also covers his interest in politics, his support of electoral reform, and his belief in the need to return to grassroots movements and clean up politics overall.
+It covers Novoselic's musical past, including Nirvana's worldwide popularity in the early 1990s.

-He supported Democratic Senator Barack Obama in the 2008 presidential election, and in the primary.
-He has since broken with the Democratic Party, partly because "it's a top-down structure" averse to reform from its grassroots.
-In 2007, he made a donation to libertarian Republican Congressman Ron Paul.
+Novoselic supported Democratic Senator Barack Obama in the 2008 Democratic presidential primaries and in the 2008 general election.
+He later broke with the Democratic Party, stating that "it's a top-down structure" averse to reform from its grassroots.